Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 #### Backpropagation phase

 The original FUSE algorithm backpropagate the reward only for the nodes withing the current path.
 Updating all the parents might results in unpracticle updating time as the number of nodes to be updated at depth *d* scales as *d*!.
-Updating all the parents also does not guarantee the convergence of the algorithm.
+Updating all the parents also does not guarantee the convergence of the UCT algorithm.

 ### Simulation parameters